microsoft/vscode-docs/release-notes/latest.md

 ![yo code](images/0_9_0/yocode.png)

 The Yeoman generator will walk you through creating your extension prompting for the required information.
-Once the extension is created, copy the generator's output folder to a new folder under the .vscode/extensions folder and restart VS Code to use the new features.
+Once the extension is created, copy the generator's output folder to a new folder under the `.vscode/extensions` folder and restart VS Code to use the new features.

 In the future you will be able to publish these extensions to an external gallery to share them with the community.

+>**Tip:** If you want to share your customization with others in the meantime, you can simply send them a copy of the output from the generator and ask them to add it under their `.vscode/extensions` folder.

 ## Customization - Adding Language Colorization & Bracket Matching
 Using the 'code' Yeoman generator you can add TextMate language specification files (.tmLanguage) to your VS Code installation to get syntax highlighting and bracket matching.